rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 This process might take several minutes as it copies groups of gems.

-**NOTE: In the unlikely event that you've mounted more than one disc image containing gems, it's important to unmount all except the current RhoMobile Suite version.**<br>
+**NOTE: In the unlikely event that you've mounted more than one disc image containing gems, it's important to unmount all except the current RhoMobile Suite version.
+Failure to do so might result in an improper installation.**<br>

 >That's it!
-You've completed all the required steps to use your Mac and RhoMobile to develop cross-platform applications from a single code base.
+You've completed all the required steps to use your Mac and RhoMobile to develop cross-platform applications from a single code base. <br><br> **Optionally, scroll down in the RhoMobile Suite Installer .dmg and copy the files labeled "Launchpad" and "RhoMobile Docs."
+These contain links to the RhoMobile developer community and documentation sites.**

->To launch RhoMobile, be sure to use one of the RhoMobile Launchers.
-Before building your first project, you'll be promoted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
+>**To launch RhoMobile you MUST use one of the RhoMobile Launchers.** Before building your first project, you'll be promoted to create a free account at [rms.rhomobile.com](http://rms./rhomobile.com).
 Just enter a valid email address and password.

 >![img](http://rhodocs-images.s3.amazonaws.com/guide/RhoMobile_launchers.png)<br><br>
 >The 32- and 64-bit versions of RhoMobile are functionally equivalent.